Apply to CredAbility for Emergency Homeowners Loan Program.

 People who are unemployed, had a reduction of income or work hours, or a medical emergency can apply for mortgage help from the Emergency Homeowners’ Loan Program (EHLP).
 Over $1 billion is being provided by the United States Housing and Urban Development (HUD) to help people pay their mortgages and home loans.
+Note that the funding is no longer available and no additional homeowners will qualify for a loan.
 Assistance is provided in the form of zero percent loans that will not need to be repaid if conditions are met.

 The government has selected a national nonprofit credit counseling agency known as CredAbility to coordinate the program across the nation.
 They work with numerous credit and housing counseling agencies across the nation to accept applications, distribute funds and grants to qualified homeowners, and do their best to help people pay their mortgage, avoid a foreclosure, and keep their home.